giellatekno/neahttadigisanit/neahtta/README.md

 additional help and to see available arguments.

-### Azure setup

-(WIP) how i imagine the setup on Azure:

-    resource group: neahttadigisanit
-      storage account:
-        file shares:
-          - nds-configs
-            (where we store config files)
-      container app:
-        image: gtcontainerregistry.azurecr.io/neahttadigisanit
-        config files: mounted in from File Share "nds-configs"
-        dictionaries: compiled dictionaries mounted in from File Share "xxx?" language model files ("fsts"): mounted in from File Share "langmodels"

-But for now, since the image contains configurations as well as compiled dictionaries, it's easier for the container to just use them directly.
-The only thing that I need to map in (because they are not copied in), are the langmodels.

-The `bicep` file only allows a directory to be mapped in.
-A full file share is mapped in under some given directory path.
-I will need to map in the langmodels file share in its entirety....

 ## Module overview

 For Python-module specific documentation, see the docstrings available in the